-- Maintain our annual Research and Evaluation Forum - Prioritise engagement in translational research projects which inform clinical practice

-Continually revisit our clinical indicators to ensure we are measuring improvements in practice and clinical outcomes
+- Maintain our annual Community Health Services Research and Evaluation Showcase - Prioritise engagement in translational research projects which inform clinical practice and address key health issues - Continually revisit our clinical indicators to ensure we are measuring improvements in practice and clinical outcomes - Use data systems to identify and describe service delivery and reach, and identify further issues for further research and evaluation - Strengthen our partnerships with universities and CESPHN by looking for new opportunities to collaborate.

-Backuro

-• Strengthen our partnerships with universities and CESPHN by looking for new opportunities to collaborate

-Health literacy
+Health Communication

 - Assess and analyse the health communication needs and capacities of our clients including those receiving in-home nursing care, child and family health services and youth health services.
-Use these findings to develop staff capacity to improve their own health communication - Continue to lead the research agenda for the international Integrated Care Special Interest Groups in the areas of child, youth and family, health and social care and realist research
+Use these findings to develop staff capacity to improve their own health communication - Identify opportunities to extend health promotion and health communication components in service delivery.